 - Your legal structure.
 Are you incorporated as an S-Corp?
 An LLC?
 A sole proprietorship?
 Explain your legal structure here.

-In your industry analysis, you need to provide an overview of the dispensary business.
+In this section, you need to provide an overview of your marijuana retail business.

 While this may seem unnecessary, it serves multiple purposes.

-First, researching the dispensary industry educates you.
-It helps you understand the market in which you are operating.
+First, researching the industry educates you.
+It helps you understand the ecosystem in which you are operating.

 The third reason for market research is to prove to readers that you are an expert in your industry.
 By conducting the research and presenting it in your plan, you achieve just that.

-The following questions should be answered in the industry analysis section of your dispensary business plan:
+The following questions should be answered in this section:

-- How big is the dispensary business (in dollars)?
+- How big is the cannabis industry (in dollars)?

 - Who are the key competitors in the market?